By Dr. Lawrence Wilson

 Coffee contains powerful anti-oxidant chemicals that prevent oxidation.
 These are particularly helpful for the liver, which is highly susceptible to oxidant damage.
 Unlike other antioxidants such as vitamin C, alpha lipoic acid and vitamin E, the antioxidants in coffee are far more yang in Chinese medical terminology.
 This is a great advantage today because the bodies are already too yin and adding more yin antioxidants makes the problem much worse.
 Some day, doctors will realize this problem and will stop recommending so many anti-oxidants, perhaps recommending coffee enemas instead.

-A nutritional balancing program and coffee retention enemas reduce the need for antioxidants because the program removes oxidant sources.
+A development program with coffee retention enemas reduces the need for antioxidants because the program removes oxidant sources.
 These include certain minerals such as iron, copper, manganese and aluminum, among others.
 These are described in detail in the article entitled Iron, Manganese and Aluminum – The Amigos.

 2. Increased pH or alkalinity of the entire intestinal tract.
 This is due to enhanced bile flow, most likely.
 Increasing the alkalinity of the small intestine makes it much less hospitable for parasites.
 It also helps destroy many other types of infections in the small and large intestines.
 This can help improve the quality of the flora of the intestines and reduce dysbiosis or improper bugs in the intestines.